dockersamples/global-2018-hol/beginner-linux/part-one.md

 docker container run alpine ls
 ```

 It is the same `ls` command we used inside the container's interactive ash shell, but this time, did you notice that your "hello.txt" file is missing?
 That's isolation!
 Your command ran in a new and separate *instance*, even though it is based on the same *image*.
-The 2nd instance has no way of interacting with the 1st instance because the Docker Engine keeps them separated and we have not setup any extra parameters that would enable these two instances to interact.
+The 2nd instance has no way of interacting with the 1st instance because the Docker Engine keeps them separated and we have not set up any extra parameters that would enable these two instances to interact.

-In every day work, Docker users take advantage of this feature not only for security, but to test the effects of making application changes.
+In everyday work, Docker users take advantage of this feature not only for security but to test the effects of making application changes.
 Isolation allows users to quickly create separate, isolated test copies of an application or service and have them run side-by-side without interfering with one another.
-In fact, there is a whole lifecycle where users take their changes and move them up to production using this basic concept and the built-in capabilities of Docker Enteprise.
+In fact, there is a whole lifecycle where users take their changes and move them up to production using this basic concept and the built-in capabilities of Docker Enterprise.
 We will explore more of that in later exercises.

 Right now, the obvious question is "how do I get back to the container that has my 'hello.txt' file?"